Property Tax, Miami, FL

 FAQ

-The current property tax rate in Miami is 20.0332 per thousand, or approximately 2% of a home’s fair market value.
+The current property tax rate in Miami is 19.9878 per thousand of the home’s fair market value.

 Even if tax rates decrease, property taxes may still rise if assessed home values increase.